BAMBOO - List of Hedging / Screening / Privacy Plants

 x Thyrsocalamus liang striata (Bambusa nana var. striata) - Candy Bamboo*New

+This exciting variety of the species has the added feature of striated culms, with the stripes transitioning in color tones as the new shoots develop.
+The stripes range from green to yellow to pink, red, and orange shades.
 Typical tight clump form for the species with erect culms that are naturally branchless on the lower 1/4.
 Somewhat thin leaves present a feathery, delicate touch to a majestic overall form.
-This variety of the species has the added feature of striated culms, with the stripes transitioning in color tones as the new shoots develop.
-The stripes range from green to yellow to pink, red, and orange shades.
 This bamboo was imported from N.E.Thailand and the single, small specimen was released to us in 2018.
-It is currently growing well in our test field and is the only in-ground specimen we have.
+It is now mature in our test field.

-UPDATE: We now have THREE, well rooted specimens in 3 gallon containers.
-Those three will be available this year (2020).
-We will not sell more than one to one customer/collector.
-When all three are sold, there will be no more available until 2021.
+UPDATE: We now have well rooted specimens in 3 gallon containers.
+These are available in limited quantities.
+When all are sold, there will be no more available until next spring.

 Min USDA zone: 9a.
 Click to find your zone.